nadineabuodeh/Database-Operations-in-JavaFX/README.md

-# Assignment: Database Operations in JavaFX with XXAMP
+# Database Operations in JavaFX with XXAMP

 ## Overview